 The Employee Retirement Income Security Act of 1974 (“ERISA”) preempts the application of many of Idaho’s state insurance laws to specific types of single-employer self-funded health plans.
 Per federal regulation, Association Health Plans (“AHPs”), regardless of whether they are fully-insured or self-funded, are by definition also Multiple Employer Welfare Arrangements (“MEWAs”).
 As such, AHPs are not preempted from state insurance laws applicable to MEWAs, as so they must also be aware of and comply with those federal and state laws and regulations.

 Any AHP that wishes to claim any ERISA exemption from state regulation should conduct a careful examination of ERISA requirements.
 The summary below contains some of the most important provisions that the Department of Insurance will review when determining how ERISA preemption may or may not apply to a given AHP.
-The Department of Insurance urges applicants to conduct an independent review of their plan and to consult DOL advisory opinions and court cases for the latest information, and we recommend the applicant reaches out to the Department with any potential conclusions of that review along with any additional information as explained below.
+The Department of Insurance urges applicants to conduct an independent review of their plan and to consult USDOL advisory opinions and court cases for the latest information, and we recommend the applicant reaches out to the Department with any potential conclusions of that review along with any additional information as explained below.

 Summary of ERISA Requirements for AHPs

 Membership solicitation – An organization that solicits members for the sole purpose of offering benefits is less likely to be a bona fide employer group for ERISA purposes than an organization that solicits members for many different purposes.